GerHobbelt/libxo/README.md

             linect, wordct, charct, file);
 ```

-Output can then be generated in various style, using the "--libxo"
+Output can then be generated in various styles, using the "--libxo"
 option:

 ```